Solar Billing: How Solar Panels Work With Your Electric Bill

 Time-of-Use (TOU) Rates & Solar Optimization

-TOU rate structures charge different electricity prices based on demand.
-Peak hours (late afternoon/evening) cost more, while off-peak hours (overnight/midday) are cheaper.
+TOU rate structures charge different electricity prices based on the time of day.
+Peak hours, in late afternoon and evening, cost more, while off-peak hours, such as overnight and midday, are cheaper.
 How to read your solar electric bill under TOU means shifting high-energy tasks—like running appliances or charging an EV—to daylight hours when solar production is highest.

 Buyback Programs & Compensation Variations